-The funeral service will be held at 12.15pm on Thursday 27th May at Loreto & St Winefride Catholic Church.
+The funeral service was held Thursday 27th May 2021 at Loreto & St Winefride Catholic Church.

 DONATIONS & FLOWERS

 Wendy loved flowers so if you wished to send flowers in her memory, either order through the White Rose recommended florist Leonoor at Rose & Mary who will arrange direct delivery – or if using another florist please can you inform them to ensure delivery by 9am on the 27th May at the following address: White Rose Modern Funerals, Causeway House, 13 The Causeway, Teddington, TW11 0JR, tel: 020 3281 1045